 - a.
 Adequate school facilities will be in place or under actual construction within three (3) years after the issuance of the subdivision plat or site plan (or functional equivalent), or; - b.
 Adequate school facilities are available in an adjacent CSA and the impacts of development can be shifted to that area, or; - c.
-The developer executes a legally binding commitment to provide mitigation proportionate to the demand for public school facilities to be created by the actual development of the property subject to the final plat or site plan (or functional equivalent).
+The developer executes a legally binding commitment to provide mitigation proportionate to the demand for public school facilities to be created by the actual development of the property subject to the final plat or site plan (or functional equivalent) pursuant to the adopted Interlocal Agreement for Public School Facility Planning and School Concurrency Implementation, and, the adopted Adequate Public Facilities Ordinance.